JohnnyParra/Blog-Website-Client/README.md

 npm i
 ```

-3. Import the database dump into mysql in the folder ExampleDB on the [Servo Repo](https://github.com/JohnnyParra/BVTCA-Final-Project-Server)
+3. Import the database dump into mysql using the folder ExampleDB that is in the [Servo Repo](https://github.com/JohnnyParra/BVTCA-Final-Project-Server)

 4. Create a .env file in the server folder that stores the following information:  <br>
 DB_HOST      = //The name of the database host (ex. localhost)